-Within recent years, Ukraine has been following methods to reach the best standards of the European business community and, in particular, its best developments of corporate responsibility.
-Many private sector companies try to show loyalty with respect to state standards and demands of Ukrainian society and manage corporate social responsibility in a systematic way as a part of their main activities.
-Nevertheless, most Ukrainian companies with a significant impact on the economy still show no signs of any tangible corporate social responsibility.
+In recent years, Ukraine has followed methods to reach the best standards of the European business community and, in particular, its best developments of corporate responsibility.
+Many private-sector companies try to show loyalty with respect to state standards and demands of society and manage corporate social responsibility in a systematic way as a part of their main activities.
+Nevertheless, most companies with a significant impact on the economy still show no signs of any tangible corporate social responsibility.

-Mainly due to an absence of relevant legislation, Ukraine has no general concept of compliance with corporate responsibility standards.
-For more than a year, the Parliament has been discussing the idea of a legislative framework of corporate responsibility, but still has not implemented it into practice.
+Mainly due to the absence of relevant legislation, Ukraine has no general concept of compliance with corporate responsibility standards.
+For more than a year, the parliament has been discussing the idea of a legislative framework of corporate responsibility, but still has not implemented it into practice.
 The discussed matters involve compliance with the principles of international standard ISO 26 000 — Corporate Responsibility.

-In the vacuum caused by the lack of legally binding and enforceable corporate social responsibility requirements, few major Ukrainian financial and industrial companies adopt internal codes of conduct, or 'corporate ethics codes', that might help them to maintain relationships between management, employees, stakeholders, society and authorities.
+In the vacuum caused by the lack of legally binding and enforceable corporate social responsibility requirements, few major Ukrainian financial and industrial companies adopt internal codes of conduct, or 'corporate ethics codes', which help them to maintain relationships between management, employees, stakeholders, society and authorities.
 Many such companies periodically create and disclose non-financial reports related to, among others, working conditions, human capital development, environmental protection, local community engagement or product responsibility.
-The best Ukrainian practice is shaped by the national leaders in corporate social responsibility, such as System Capital Management, DTEK, Obolon, Metinvest, and ArcelorMittal.
+The best Ukrainian practice is shaped by the national leaders in corporate social responsibility, such as System Capital Management, DTEK, Metinvest, ArcelorMittal, and Kyivstar.

-Ukrainian authorities encourage companies to adopt internal corporate responsibility rules by endorsing the Corporate Governance Principles approved and recommended by the NSMSC.
-In addition, several principles of corporate governance and relationship between management and shareholders were recommended for practical application by the Methodological Recommendations for Improvement of Banks Corporate Management adopted by the National Bank of Ukraine.
-However, due to non-obligatory and out-of-date principles of these documents, Ukrainian JSCs selectively observe their provisions.
+Ukrainian authorities encourage companies to adopt internal corporate responsibility rules by endorsing the corporate governance principles approved and recommended by the NSMSC.
+In addition, several principles of corporate governance and relationship between management and shareholders were recommended for practical application by the Methodological Recommendations for Improvement of Banks Corporate Management adopted by the National Bank of Ukraine; however, due to non-obligatory and out-of-date principles in these documents, Ukrainian JSCs selectively observe their provisions.

 i Shareholder rights and powers

-Under Ukrainian law, JSCs may issue shares of two types — common and preferred shares.
-While common shares are widespread on the Ukrainian stock market, preferred shares are a quite unusual instrument.
+Under Ukrainian law, JSCs may issue two types of share: common and preferred.
+While common shares are widespread on the Ukrainian stock market, preferred shares are quite unusual.

 Each common share confers upon its shareholder the same set of rights, in particular voting rights.
-Voting at the general shareholders' meeting is carried out on the 'one share, one vote' basis, except for cumulative voting.
-Preferred shares voting rights are based on the same equality principles.
-Nevertheless, preferred stock holders have the right to vote on a very limited scope of matters related to the rights granted by preferred shares, unless the JSC charter stipulates otherwise.
+Voting at the general shareholders' meeting is carried out on the 'one-share, one-vote' basis, except for cumulative voting.
+Preferred shares voting rights are based on the same equality principles; nevertheless, preferred stock holders have the right to vote on matters of very limited scope related to the rights granted by preferred shares, unless the JSC charter stipulates otherwise.